matthiassiegel/Related/README.md

 Changelog
 ---------

+### 1.11wip

+* Minor rewrites that may prevent interference with other plugins

 ### 1.1

 *   Bugfix: related posts are now correctly saved (deleted) when all related posts are removed from the current post
 *   Feature: all post types in WordPress are now supported (including custom ones)
 *   Improvement: select box now sorts posts by title and displays post type